logseq/docs/db-version.md

 ### Built-in Properties

 Logseq uses built-in properties to provide core features.
 A few of these properties are public and editable by the user.
 To navigate to a public built-in property use `cmd-k`.
 For example, type `status` to go to the `Status` property used by [tasks](#tasks).
-When on a built-in property page's, only some of its property fields are editable as allowing all fields to be edited could break functionality.
+When on a built-in property page, only some of its property fields are editable as allowing all fields to be edited could break functionality.
 The property fields that can be edited are, `Icon`, `UI position`, `Hide by default` and `Available choices`.

 ### Property Types